 By default, Experience Manager search combines the search terms with an

 AND clause.
 Using smart tags does not change this default behavior.
-Using smart tags adds an additional
+Using smart tags adds an extra

-OR clause to find any of the search terms in the applies smart tags.
+OR clause to find any of the search terms that are related to the smart tags.
 For example, consider searching for

 woman running.
 Assets with just